-The governing body will complete the LA safeguarding and child protection briefing on their strategic roles and responsibilities every three years.
+The governing body will complete the LA safeguarding and child protection briefing on their strategic roles and responsibilities every three years including online safety training.
+The governing board will ensure that all policies, procedures and training are effective and comply with the law at all times.